of0x/tic-tac-toe-challenge/README.md

 ## Technologies

-We prefer Python and the tornado framework, but they are not required.
-You can use whatever technology you prefer.
+You can use any REST framework you prefer to implement the API (Flask, Tornado, etc.)

 Game data structure
 A game consists of: